Some people appeal to the Bible in giving reasons to support their views on ethical issues.

 The problem, however, is that these premises appear to be false, and that nobody really believes these premises are literally true anyway.
 This is because it seems that there are counterexamples from the Bible to show that they are false.

 There are many lists of Bible verses that make this point: various wrong actions are called not wrong; various permissible actions are called wrong, and we are said to be obligated to do things that we are not obligated to do.
-(What are good verses that illustrate this point?)
+(What are good verses that illustrate this point?
+See that link or below)

 What's the upshot?
 It's that just because the Bible says an action is wrong, that doesn't mean it is.
 And just because the Bible says an action is permissible, that doesn't mean it is.
 And just because the Bible says we must do something, that might not be so.